Based on reviews from major platforms

 After gaining your NPORS N111 qualification and operating on-site, you can progress into advanced roles by completing the Level 2 NVQ in Hoist Operations.
 This work-based assessment is the essential next step that enables you to apply for the 5-year Blue Competent Operator Card, proving your professional competence to employers across the UK.

-Upon successful completion, you will receive a Red Trained Operator card valid for two years.
-If you have passed the CITB HS&E test within the last two years, your card will feature the CSCS logo.
-If you take the internal NPORS HSE test on the day of your training, you will receive a standard NPORS card without the CSCS badge.
+Upon successful completion, you will receive a Red Trained Operator card valid for 2 years provided you have a valid CITB HSE test.
+Without the CITB test, you will receive a standard NPORS card without the CSCS badge.

-The NPORS N111 qualification allows you to apply for essential roles such as Hoist Operator, Goods Hoist Driver, and Site Logistics Operative.
-Because this course covers both passenger and materials transport, you will be eligible to work on high-rise residential projects, commercial developments, and large-scale infrastructure sites across the UK.
+The NPORS N111 qualification allows you to apply for essential roles such as Hoist Operator, Goods Hoist Driver, and Site Logistics Operative on major high-rise and infrastructure projects across the UK.

 If you require a different category or are looking to expand your plant operation credentials, you may also be interested in our other accredited training programmes:

 Not sure which awarding body your site requires?
-Our team can advise you on the most suitable qualifications for your project.
-Call us today on 0333 344 1293 or explore our full range of NPORS courses and CPCS training options.
+Call our team today on 0333 344 1293 for advice on the most suitable qualifications for your project.

 Hear from our past customers